CZ-NIC/knot/doc/man_kzonecheck.rst

   (possibly removing the ``.zone`` suffix).

 **-d**, **--dnssec** **on**\|\ **off**
-  Also check DNSSEC-related records if present in the zone file.
+  Also check DNSSEC-related records.
+The default is to decide based on the existence of a RRSIG for SOA.

 **-t**, **--time** *time*
   Current time specification.
 Use UNIX timestamp, YYYYMMDDHHmmSS